MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 ### Enable .svg file support

+To enable .svg file support:

-    1. Choose Gear icon in top bar and then choose **advanced** settings
+1. Choose the gear icon in top bar and then choose **advanced** settings

-    2. Click on dropdown next to settings and choose **Administration** under system
+1. Select the dropdown next to settings and choose system > administration.

-    3. Go to system settings and remove .svg from **Set blocked file extensions for attachments**
+1. Go to system settings and remove .svg from **Set blocked file extensions for attachments**

 ### Step 1: Create two sites in Bootstrap v3